 What to do in Yosemite

+If you're thinking of traveling to Yosemite, you'll find there's good reason it's been named one of the top vacation destinations in America and a favorite national park.
 Abraham Lincoln knew this area was worth cherishing, so in 1864 he designated it as protected state parkland.
 In 1890, at the urging of environmentalists like John Muir, Yosemite National Park was established by Congress, making it the country's first national park.
 In spring 2018, the park's iconic Mariposa Grove, home to 500 mature giant sequoia trees, reopened after a three-year renovation designed to better protect the natural skyscrapers for centuries to come.
 Seeing these ancient beauties in person should be on everyone's bucket list: They can live to be 3,000 years old and are considered some of the largest living things on Earth.
 Besides the trees, there are hiking trails to explore, waterfalls to admire and rivers like the Merced, where swimming and rafting are permitted.
 The park is also home to an impressive array of wildlife, such as black bears, red foxes, bighorn sheep and mountain lions.
-Note: If it's been a while since your last Yosemite trip, know that in 2016, several famous buildings and areas were renamed due to trademark infringement issues.

 Where to go in Yosemite